jedt/virtual-native/README.md

 # virtual-native
 Create native apps in macOS using Javascript virtual DOM

-This is a small project to deconstruct the react native infrastruction.
-Removing react from react-native and only using a virtual-dom
+This is a small project to deconstruct the react native infrastructure.
+Removing react from react-native and only using a virtual dom

 Example code:
 ```